LinSSID

 The channel view gives a graphical representation of available WiFi networks with signal strength (y axis) and channel width (x axis)

 LinSSID fills the gap of a graphical WLAN scanner, after the InSSider is apparently no longer developed for Linux.
-The development of LinSSID is also slow; the last update found on the Sourceforge project page dates back to 2018.
+The development of LinSSID is also stalling; the last update found on the Sourceforge project page dates back to 2018.
+However, since then some necessary updates including a manual were published ny the Debian project which went downstream to Ubuntu.

 Installation